RLAlpha49/AniCards/README.md

 ## Running the Application

 To run the application locally, you need to have Python and PostgreSQL installed.

-Then, you can install the necessary Python packages with:
+First, clone the repository:

 ```bash
 git clone https://github.com/RLAlpha49/Anilist-Stat-Cards.git